Snowflake-Labs/terraform-provider-snowflake/docs/resources/function_scala.md

 ### Required

 - `database` (String) The database in which to create the function.
 Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`.
-- `function_definition` (String) Defines the handler code executed when the UDF is called.
-Wrapping `$$` signs are added by the provider automatically; do not include them.
-The `function_definition` value must be Scala source code.
-For more information, see [Introduction to Scala UDFs](https://docs.snowflake.com/en/developer-guide/udf/scala/udf-scala-introduction).
-To mitigate permadiff on this field, the provider replaces blank characters with a space.
-This can lead to false positives in cases where a change in case or run of whitespace is semantically significant.
 - `handler` (String) The name of the handler method or class.
 If the handler is for a scalar UDF, returning a non-tabular value, the HANDLER value should be a method name, as in the following form: `MyClass.myMethod`.
 - `name` (String) The name of the function; the identifier does not need to be unique for the schema in which the function is created because UDFs are identified and resolved by the combination of the name and argument types.
 Check the [docs](https://docs.snowflake.com/en/sql-reference/sql/create-function#all-languages).
 Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`.
 - `return_type` (String) Specifies the results returned by the UDF, which determines the UDF type.
 Use `<result_data_type>` to create a scalar UDF that returns a single value with the specified data type.
 Use `TABLE (col_name col_data_type, ...)` to creates a table UDF that returns tabular results with the specified table column(s) and column type(s).
 For the details, consult the [docs](https://docs.snowflake.com/en/sql-reference/sql/create-function#all-languages).